usnistgov/BF/content/en/Info/BF/_DAT/CWE2BF.md

 We mapped each of the identified CWEs to a BF _Data Type Bugs_ class based on the operations that are defined in DCL, NRS, TCV, and TCM and identified an operation for the CWE.
 Then, we generated digraphs of all data type related CWEs to show their correspondence to the BF _Data Type Bugs_ classes by operation (Figure 1) and by consequence (Figure 2).
 In the digraphs, each node is a CWE weakness, shown by its CWE ID, and the edges show the parent/child relationship.
 The outline style of a CWE node indicates the abstraction level: pillar, class, base, or variant.
 <br/><br/>
-{{< svg src="images/CWE-graph--DCL-NRS-TCV-TCM-class.svg" height="650" caption="Figure 1: A digraph of the data type related CWEs, mapped by DCL, NRS, TCV, and TCM operations.
+{{< svg src="images/CWE2BF/BF _DAT - CWE2BF by Operation.svg" height="650" caption="Figure 1: A digraph of the data type related CWEs, mapped by DCL, NRS, TCV, and TCM operations.
 Each node represents a CWE ID.
 Each arrow represents a parent-child relationship." >}}
 <br/>
 In Figure 1, the outline color of a CWE node indicates the BF class(es) and operation(s) associated with that CWE: DCL Declare, DCL Define, NRS Refer, NRS Call, TCV Cast, TCV Coerce, TCM Calculate, and TCM Evaluate.